Alonixs/cycle-diffusion-group12/blogpost.md

 $z := (x_t \oplus \epsilon_T \oplus ... \oplus \epsilon_2 \oplus \epsilon_1)$

 Our investigation focuses on examining the impact of the input image $x$ on the corresponding latent code $z$.
+This latent code is a vector containing more than 100 million dimensions.
+We expect that a comparision in terms of vector similarity metrics between two such large vectors will be difficult to interpret.

-We do this for two different experiments.
+We perform two experiments.
 See `demos/RQ1_2.ipynb` for the notebook containing experiment 1 and 2.
 Experiment 1 focuses on the impact on the latent code $z$ by horizontally flipping the image $x$.
 Experiment 2 focuses on the impact on the latent code $z$ that is caused by rotating the image $x$ by various angles.

 ### Experiment 1: horizontally flipping the images